Hrádek (Hradec Králové District)

 Hrádek is a municipality and village in Hradec Králové District in the Hradec Králové Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

-The Czech word hrádek (a diminutive form of hrad) means 'small castle'.
+The Czech word hrádek (a diminutive of hrad) means 'small castle'.

 Geography

 Hrádek is located about 10 km west of Hradec Králové.
 It lies a flat landscape in the East Elbe Table.
 The highest point is at 292 m above sea level.

 History

 The first written mention of Hrádek is from 1377.
 A fortress stood here until 1528.

 Transport

 There are no railways or major roads passing through the municipality.